deepanshu452/ETH-AVAX-Module2/README.md

 8. Now, set the MetaMask wallet network to the newly created local network.

-To set up an account, you have to import an account with the account's private key, which you can find in the second terminal where we executed the command `npx hardhat node`.
-After hitting enter, you can see there are many account numbers with private keys written in the terminal.
-Just take any account's corresponding private key to import it to your Metamask Wallet.
+To set up an account, import an account with the account's private key, which you can find in the second terminal where you executed the command `npx hardhat node`.
+After hitting enter, you will see many account numbers with private keys listed in the terminal.
+Take any account's corresponding private key to import it into your MetaMask Wallet.

-Head to `http://localhost:3000/` to start interacting with the Metamask Wallet.
+Head to `http://localhost:3000/` to start interacting with the MetaMask Wallet.

 You can also see all transaction details in the deploy terminal.